ZacBlanco/zacblanco.github.io/_posts/2015-11-29-social-psych-exam-3-guide.md

 **Need for Affiliation**: The desire to establish and maintain many rewarding interpersonal relationships.

 - Stress can cause rise to a need for affiliation
-- Ebarassment can lead to solitude.
+- Embarrassment can lead to solitude.

 **Loneliness**: A feeling of deprication about esisting social relations.